isomerpages/moe-haiggirls/_about-hgs/Our School/Our School Rules & Discipline Policy.md

 <td rowspan="1" colspan="1">
 <p>Students are to be in the prescribed school uniform for all school activities.
 Modification to the uniform is not allowed.
-Only white shoes (with no coloured lines or logos) and white socks are to be worn.
+Only white shoes (with no coloured lines or logos) and white socks covering the ankles are to be worn.
+High-cut shoes are not permitted.
 <br>
 </p>
 </td>